i2p/i2p.i2p/installer/resources/checklist.md

   get them fixed and closed, or reclassified.

 - Review Google Play crash reports, fix any related issues

+- Initial review: Review the complete diff from the last release, fix any issues

+- Trial Debian build: Build and test a preliminary Debian build with 'ant debian' and fix any issues

 ## A day or two before